 For the past 150 years, our historic resort has been owned and operated by the Smiley family.
 2020 marks the 100th anniversary of the Nineteenth Amendment, giving women the constitutional right to vote.
 Throughout the year, we are celebrating the vital roles played by women that helped shape Mohonk Mountain House into what it is today.
-Our blog series, HERstory, honors the contributions of a different female Smiley family member.
+Our blog series, HERstory, honors the contributions of different female Smiley family members.

 HERstory: Effie Newell Smiley

 Her story is one of admiration and purpose.
 She is best known as the matriarch of Mohonk, as all living members of the Smiley family are descended from Effie.
 The current generations that own and operate Mohonk Mountain House today follow her example by sustaining the resort and caring for its guests.

 In 1881, founder Albert Smiley brought on his half-brother Daniel, along with his wife Effie, to help manage the business.
 Effie and her husband shared a sense of stewardship over Mohonk and throughout the early years, much of its development was owed to Effie’s role looking after the House alongside her husband.
 Both Smiley brothers valued her advice for guidance on key matters while Effie served as Albert’s private secretary.
 She brought grace and assurance to her role as Mohonk’s hostess and many guests associated their visits with Effie’s welcoming approach and gracious manner as she attended to all their needs.
 She also had a deep love for nature and would often drive Albert by carriage around the grounds for inspection.
 After the founder’s death, Effie took over supervision of what is today’s Victorian Show Garden.